2018 - 2024

 The design of the robot draws inspiration from different insects: grasshoppers, mosquitoes, cockroaches, beetles, and stalk eyed flies.
 The result is a kind of mutant insect: a robot pollinator.

-We are currently working on the programming of the robot’s algorithm—which draws on climate data and scientific input from GERICS (Climate Service Center Germany), to hack the code of Connected Urban Twin, an agent-based simulation tool of the City Science Lab.
-We will run a simulation for urban heat islands in Hamburg and the gradually appearing urban forest, resulting from the robots’ activity.
+We have developed an algorithm for a speculative simulation of Hamburg—which draws on climate data and scientific input from GERICS (Climate Service Center Germany), to hack the code of Connected Urban Twin, an agent-based simulation tool of the City Science Lab.
+Using data of urban heat islands in Hamburg, the simulation projects into the future and shows a gradually appearing urban forest, resulting from the robots’ activity.

-The code will highlight a number of potentially relevant places within the city where trees should be planted.
+The simulation highlights a number of potentially relevant places within the city where trees should be planted.
 We plan on inviting city planners of Hamburg to consider planting physical trees in these locations.

 This project is an outcome of “City Climate meets Creative Coding,” a research project initiated by the City Science Lab at HafenCity University Hamburg, with the aim of fostering collaboration between artists and scientists in the context of climate change, data, and city planning.
-The project was awarded additional funding from the German Federal Cultural Foundation and will be presented to the public in Hamburg in October 2023.
+The project was awarded additional funding from the German Federal Cultural Foundation and was presented to the public in October 2023, as part of an exhibition at JUPITER, Hamburg.